| Source: University of Manitobahttp://myuminfo.umanitoba.ca/index.asp?sec=209&too=100&dat=10/22/2006&sta=3&wee=4&eve=8&npa=11498

 2004.

-in Winnipeg.
+Dr. Foerster and his wife are members of the McDermot Avenue Baptist Church in Winnipeg.
 He has served as a board member of the North American Baptist

 Seminary and received the Providence College and Seminary Distinguished